Knowing how to count laps in swimming can make the difference between hitting your swimming goal and missing it.

 What is a Lap in Swimming?
 Lap vs Length

+Some definitions/logistics before we move forward.
+To count laps in swimming, you need to know what a lap actually is.
 So what is a lap in swimming?
 And is a lap different from a length?

+To help put the record straight, a lap and a length are the same things in swimming.
 This is because, in swimming, a lap/length refers to the course of the pool.
 Ie., how long a pool measures going one way.
 Such as a 25 or 50-meter pool.

 A lap refers to swimming from one end of the pool to the next.
 Without a doubt, it’s one end of the pool to the other.
 It’s not back and forth.

-Source: NPR podcast: How To Do Everything
+Source: Natalie Coughlin, 12-time Olympic medalist on NPR podcast: How To Do Everything

-All swimming workouts are written with this understanding.
+Completing one full distance of the pool is the same as completing a lap or length of the pool.
 So when it comes time to count your laps, remember that the 100 (25 yards or meters) you swam isn’t 2 laps of the pool.
 It’s 4 laps.
 Or 4 lengths.

-2. Counting Laps by Distance
+1. Counting Laps by Distance

-My one teammate likes to count distances by 50 (in a 25-yard pool).
+One of my teammates likes to count distances by 50 (in a 25-yard pool).
 Whereas I like to count by 25.

 Related article: How Many Laps is a Good Swim Workout?